Theory space and stability analysis of General Relativistic cosmological solutions in modified gravity: Introduction

-Let us clarify a point at the onset, which we feel may be a source of confusion.
+Let us clarify a point at the onset, which could be a source of confusion.
 Throughout the text, what we specify as a cosmological \emph{solution} is a particular kind of cosmological evolution $a(t)$, or equivalently $H(z)$ ($z=\frac{1-a}{a}$ being cosmological redshift).
 This is to be differentiated from a cosmological \emph{model}, which needs the specification of the underlying gravitational framework (e.g. GR or $f(R)$) and the matter components in the picture.
 For example, in our terminology, a cosmological evolution of the form

 is a cosmological solution.
-It is possible to realize such a cosmological solution within the framework of GR in the presence of a nonrelativistic fluid plus a cosmological constant, giving rise to the $\Lambda$CDM model\footnote{Throughout the paper, we will ignore contribution from radiation.} (however, this is \emph{not} the only model in GR realizing the cosmological solution \eqref{eq:LCDM_rewrite}; see subsection \ref{subsec:phantom}); hence it can be called a General Relativistic cosmological solution.
-We have adopted a way of specifying a spatially flat cosmological solution as a cosmographic condition $j=j(q)$ ($q,\,j$ being cosmographic deceleration and jerk parameter), inspired by the statefinder diagnostic approach \cite{Sahni:2002fz,Alam:2003sc}.
-For example, the solution \eqref{eq:LCDM_rewrite} can be expressed simply as $j=1$.
-In light of the recent DESI DR2 result \cite{DESI:2025zgx}, we will also extend our analysis to the case of another cosmological solution that is capable of accommodating a phantom crossing scenario.
+It is possible to realize such a cosmological solution within the framework of GR in the presence of a nonrelativistic fluid plus a cosmological constant, giving rise to the $\Lambda$CDM model\footnote{Throughout the paper, we will ignore the contribution from radiation.}.
+However, the same cosmological solution can be realized by other types of cosmological fluids within GR (see Subsection \ref{subsec:LCDM} below), or in the framework of other gravity theories e.g. $f(R)$.
+The latter situations give rise to the same evolution but different \emph{models}.
+We will adopt a way of specifying a spatially flat cosmological solution as a cosmographic condition $j=j(q)$ ($q,\,j$ being cosmographic deceleration and jerk parameter), inspired by the statefinder diagnostic approach \cite{Sahni:2002fz,Alam:2003sc}.